Event: Botanica Festival 2021, Bathurst Winter Festival, Grafton Glow Festival, Vivid Festival 2023

 With thanks to the following field recordists for permission to use recordings in this piece: Andrew Skeoch, Vicky Powys, George Vlad (UK).
 Acknowledgement to the State Library of Western Australia for use of John Hutchinson's 1980 field recordings of the Daintree Rainforest.

-Informed by the ideas of James Lovelock, creator of the Gaia hypothesis, Superorganism resonates with different soundings of complex ecosystems – from natural to artificial, from historical bird songs to electro-synthesis and machine intelligence.
+Informed by the ideas of James Lovelock, creator of the Gaia hypothesis and author of Novacene, Superorganism resonates with different soundings of complex ecosystems; from natural to artificial, from historical bird songs to electro-synthesis and machine intelligence.

 Taking place at pivot point in the history of our planet, during an era of mass extinction and loss of biodiversity, Superorganism invites audiences to reflect, under the canopy of the tree, on what we are losing, what we gain by paying attention, and what uncertain futures lie ahead.